-9 Spray isopropyl alcohol on the air can threads and eyelet body threads and wipe them with a clean rag.
+Spray isopropyl alcohol on the air can threads and eyelet body threads and wipe them with a clean rag.

-Apply a small amount of Parker® O-Lube grease to the step bushing ring, quad ring, back-up ring, and dust wiper seal.
+9 Apply a small amount of Parker® O-Lube grease to the quad ring, back-up rings, and dust wiper seal.

 Set the air can aside.

-11 For High Volume Air Cans Only:
+70 For High Volume Air Cans Only: